Cinema of Italy: Neorealism (1940s–1950s)

 By the end of World War II, the Italian "neorealist" movement had begun to take shape.
 Neorealist films typically dealt with the working class (in contrast to the Telefoni Bianchi), and were shot on location.
 Many neorealist films, but not all, used non-professional actors.
 Though the term "neorealism" was used for the first time to describe Luchino Visconti’s 1943 film, Ossessione, there were several important precursors to the movement, most notably Camerini's What Scoundrels Men Are!
 (1932), which was the first Italian film shot entirely on location, and Blasetti's 1942 film, Four Steps in the Clouds.

 Ossessione angered Fascist officials.
-Upon viewing the film, Vittorio Mussolini is reported to have shouted, "This is not Italy!" before walking out of the theater.
+Upon viewing the film, Vittorio Mussolini is reported to have shouted, "This is not Italy!" before walking out of the theatre.
 The film was subsequently banned in the Fascist-controlled parts of Italy.
-While neorealism exploded after the war, and was incredibly influential at the international level, neorealist films made up only a small percentage of Italian films produced during this period, as postwar Italian moviegoers preferred escapist comedies starring actors such as Totò and Alberto Sordi.
+While neorealism exploded after the war and was incredibly influential at the international level, neorealist films made up only a small percentage of Italian films produced during this period, as postwar Italian moviegoers preferred escapist comedies starring actors such as Totò and Alberto Sordi.

 Neorealist works such as Roberto Rossellini's trilogy Rome, Open City (1945), Paisà (1946), and Germany, Year Zero (1948), with professional actors such as Anna Magnani and a number of non-professional actors, attempted to describe the difficult economic and moral conditions of postwar Italy and the changes in public mentality in everyday life.
-Visconti's The Earth Trembles (1948) was shot on location in a Sicilian fishing village, and used local non-professional actors.
+Visconti's The Earth Trembles (1948) was shot on location in a Sicilian fishing village and used local non-professional actors.
 Giuseppe De Santis, on other hand, used actors such as Silvana Mangano and Vittorio Gassman in his 1949 film, Bitter Rice, which is set in the Po Valley during rice-harvesting season.